vanandrew/dglabsite/README.md

-# Dosenbach and Greene Lab Website Code
+# Dosenbach Website Code

-This is the backend for the Dosenbach and Greene Lab websites.
+This is the backend for the Dosenbach Lab website.

 #### Folder Structure